DFE-Digital/early-careers-framework/README.md

 1. Add an option `on_duplicate_key_ignore` to lead providers, think carefully which ones from seed dump are needed.
 1. Commit, push, run seeding job from above in the deployed app.

+## Architecture Decision Records

+* There is a cross-project ADR at <https://github.com/DFE-Digital/cpd-adr>